TheOfficialLOE/NebulaShop/README.md

 By having admin privileges again, and an existing brand to constraint, you can create new products in `/cms/newProduct/` providing `Brand`, `Name`, `Description`, `Info`, `Remaining`, and `Price`.
 <br/>
 Notice: `Info` field is just a json field, because each product may be different from others.

+### Get all comments
+Gets all comments in CMS.

+### Check a comment
+All comments should be reviewed by admins before getting accepted or rejected.
+This method requires an `Id` and a `Stage`.